Frustration as Biden, Congress allow eviction ban to expire

 Biden, heeding the court’s warning, called on Congress on Thursday to swiftly pass legislation to extend the date.

 Racing to respond, Democrats strained to draft a bill and rally the votes.
-House Speaker Nancy Pelosi implored colleagues to pass legislation extending the deadline, calling it a “moral imperative,” to protect renters and also the landlords who are owed compensation.
+Pelosi implored colleagues to pass legislation extending the deadline, calling it a “moral imperative,” to protect renters and also the landlords who are owed compensation.

 Waters quickly produced a draft of a bill that would require the CDC to continue the ban through Dec.
 31. At a hastily arranged hearing Friday morning to consider the bill she urged her colleagues to act.